 I’ve been meeting people from Twitter in my first months in New York City.
 New York is a social city, and I have a big but mysterious platform on Twitter, so some of my followers are interested in saying hi and learning more about who I am.
-The vast majority of the time these meetups are not dates, but sometimes one person wants them to be and that’s okay.
-X is a beautiful name for an online dating site and it’s okay for dating to be asymmetric.
+The vast majority of these meetups are not dates, but sometimes one person wants the meetup to be a date and that’s okay.
+X is a beautiful name for an online dating site, and it’s okay for dating to be asymmetric.
 Love is asymmetric until it isn’t.

 DATE 1

 On my first week in New York I got a message from someone I didn’t follow who wanted to meet up.
 He repeatedly insisted “this is not a date”, but he protested a bit too much in a way that revealed further intentions.
-Before we met up, he talked about how much he vibed with the coldhealing vision, and how he wanted me to attend his New York dinner parties.
-He sent some selfies and some photos of his parties.
+Before we met up, he talked about how much he vibed with the coldhealing vision, speaking really affectionately about the world of my posts.
+He told me he wanted me to attend his New York dinner parties.
+He sent some selfies and some photos of his parties, full of beautiful male and female coastal elites, and nice spreads of food.
 We planned to get drinks after work, and he said he might take me to his work holiday party afterwards.

 I told him I was male when he was on the way there, because I was interested in meeting him but didn’t want it to be awkward in person.
 When we got there, he told me that he doesn’t drink unless he’s on a date, which was funny because he had invited me for drinks and said it wasn’t a date.
 We had non-alcoholic cocktails at a fancy hotel bar in Manhattan and he paid for them.
 Honestly, he was really nice.
 He asked me lots of questions about the Midwest, about my career, about my plans for New York.
 He had a lot of takes on my tech-adjacent female Twitter mutuals.
 I did not end up going along to his holiday party, and I haven’t received any invites to his dinner parties.